College of Engineering, Technology, and Architecture

-Electrical Engineering involves the study and application of electricity and electronics.
+Electrical engineering involves the study and application of electricity and electronics.
 It consists of a wide range of fields including electronic circuits, digital computing, robotics, sensors and instrumentation, electrical power, telecommunications, photonics, control systems, wireless communications, signal processing, and integrated circuits.
-BSEE graduates may obtain a professional license as a Professional Engineering (PE).
+BSEE graduates may obtain a professional license as a professional engineer (PE).

 About the Electrical Engineering Minor

 The minor is designed to provide students matriculating in bachelor’s degree programs in other colleges of the University, particularly the sciences and the other engineering majors, with an introduction to the discipline of electrical engineering.
 Learn more.

 Mechatronics is the synergistic combination of mechanical and electrical engineering, computer science, and information technology, which includes control systems as well as numerical methods used to design products with built-in intelligence.
 Learn more.

 For more information, and to see a complete list of degree requirements, visit the Course Catalog.

 ECE 482 | Capstone Design I

 In addition to the required professional electives, seniors must choose a sequence of courses in one of the following areas: VLSI, controls, communications and signal processing, electric power, computer systems, robotics, or system simulation.
 Both the required courses and the sequences are designed to achieve breadth and depth in the curriculum.
 The integrated design experience is obtained in a two semester senior capstone design project, which have increasingly are becoming industry sponsored.

 The ability to work professionally on electrical systems, including the design and realization of such systems, is demonstrated by the progression of courses from introductory to comprehensive, including design components.
 It also includes some technical elective courses students may choose.